prendradjaja/ferz/README.md

     x Bulk-download PGNs for a given user
     _ Download in human-readable format
-    _ Filter by:
-      x Date
-      x Chess games only
-        _ Configurable
-      _ Time control
-      _ Rated?
-      _ Human opponent?
-    _ Games labeled with which color the user was

     _ Might also want to have some features for figuring out what X ("last X days") should be.
       _ Activity graph?
 (Histogram of games by date)